afeklab/processpbm/README.md

 Figure describing the output of Masliner.

 `_normalize.png` $^†$ :
-Figure describing the array intensity layout according to the signal provided to the normalization and the normalized signal.
+The figure describes the array intensity layout according to the signal provided for the normalization and the normalized signal.

 $^*$ - if Masliner was performed.